 UR Browser is the newest kid in the block but comes with a rich feature set.
 It offers a modern user interface with a built-in VPN and ad-blocker features to protect your privacy and improve the browsing experience.

-The fact that UR Browser comes with a built-in ad-bock makes it faster in comparison to other Brower when it comes to loading the web pages.
+The fact that UR Browser comes with a built-in ad-bock makes it faster in comparison to other browsers when it comes to loading the web pages.

 UR Browser comes with lots of personalization options.
-The user can change the home screen with personalized wallpaper from UR Browser gallery or use their custom image as the browser wallpaper.
+The user can change the home screen with personalized wallpaper from the dedicated gallery or use their custom image as the browser wallpaper.

 The home screen can also be personalized to get all the information in one place.
 You can customize your favorites, news feed, weather, search, and widgets from one place.

 In addition, UR Browser offers an excellent download manager with claims of accelerated download speed.
 For security, it offers alerts for unsafe sites, automatic HTTPS redirection, and a built-in virus scanner.

 It also comes with Anti-tracking, anti-profiling, and anti-fingerprinting for better privacy.

 Firefox from Mozilla needs no introductions, and the fact that Firefox has received a complete overhaul makes it one of the best browser for Windows 10 computer.